nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 ### 1. Setup package to v3

 ::prose-note
 To maintain consistency with the UI versioning, which transitioned from v1 to v2.
-The UIPro version 2 is being skipped, and the update jumps directly to v3.
+The Nuxt UIPro version 2 is being skipped, and the update jumps directly to v3.
 ::

 ::prose-steps{level="4"}